jbutcher21/aiclass/README.md

 ## Step-by-Step Guide (Senzing Mapping Assistant)

-1) Create a project and add your data
+1) Create a project folder
    - Make a working directory for this class (e.g., `~/senzing-workshop/my-source`).
    - Put your dataset into it (e.g., a `data/` subfolder).
    - No dataset?
 Copy from the employee demo to get started: copy `employee_demo/data/` and, if desired, `employee_demo/schema/`.